firebolt-db/godocs/docs/sql_reference/functions-reference/Lambda/any-match.md

 # ANY\_MATCH

-Returns `1` if at least one of the elements of an array matches the results of the function provided in the `<func>` parameter.
+Returns `1` if at least one of the elements of an array matches the results of the function provided in the `<function>` parameter.
 Otherwise returns `0`.

 ## Syntax
 {: .no_toc}